banner image

 Jean-Yves Duperron

-GEORGE CRUMB - "BAD DOG!"
+GEORGE CRUMB - "Bad Dog!"

 This DVD is actually Volume 14 of the critical Complete Crumb Edition CDs that Bridge Records have been releasing over the last few years, with Vol. 15 due out later this year (2010).
 Although this one is a DVD, it is still the fascinating music of George Crumb that takes centre stage in this production.
 A few interviews and historic still photographs are well interspersed throughout the footage, but the main material on this quintessential American composer is comprised of fresh and incisive performances of some of Crumb's important works.
 Pieces that reflect his attraction to the spiritual aspects of life and his innovative use of any musical instrument's properties.